gahen97/h5p_template/README.md

 #### Instructions to update template
 Download your h5p interactive video from the h5p website

-Extract the 'content' folder from the downloaded zip file into h5p_template/lib/h5p-content/InteractiveVideo
+Extract the 'content' folder from the downloaded zip file into h5p_template/lib/h5p-content/InteractiveVideo. **Note: the server will not work without this folder present!**

 #### Instructions to add exercise